SyahrulBhudiF/PageCapApi/README.md

 # Doc-Management

 This project is a document management system built with Go.
-It follows a layered architecture pattern, separating concerns into distinct layers to improve maintainability, testability, and scalability.
 The structure incorporates principles of Domain-Driven Design (DDD), focusing on organizing the codebase around the core business domain, and utilizes Hexagonal Architecture as an implementation strategy.

 ## Architecture Overview